Precise $^{136}$Xe Double Beta Decay Measurement in PandaX-4T with Implications on the Nuclear Matrix Elements and Majorons

-The potential shift between the reconstructed energy and the true energy as well as the energy resolution are modelled using the 164 keV peak (from $^\textrm{131m}$Xe), along with the 236 keV peaks (from $^\textrm{127}$Xe and $^\textrm{129m}$Xe), the 1460 keV peak (from $^{40}$K), and the 2615 keV peak (from $^{232}$Th), obtained from data in the control region outside of the FV.
-This ensures that the energy response model is completely uncorrelated with the data used in the final fit.
-Five parameters are used to model the energy response, independently for Run0 and Run1.
-The energy resolution is modeled as a Gaussian function, with the width $\sigma(E)$ given by $\frac{\sigma(E)}{E} = \frac{a}{\sqrt{E}} + b \cdot E + c$, where $E$ is the reconstructed energy in keV.
-The residual energy nonlinearity is modeled as $E = d \cdot \hat{E} + e$, where $\hat{E}$ is the true energy.
-The calibrated values and uncertainties $\mathcal{M}_0 = {(a_0, b_0, c_0, d_0, e_0)}^\textrm{T}$ (Table~\ref{tab:syserr}), along with the $5 \times 5$ covariance matrix $\Sigma_m$, are used to fit the Run0 and Run1 data.
-The specific approach is consistent with that in Ref.~\cite{PandaX:SuperWIMP}.
+Compared with our previous study of the $^{136}$Xe $2\nu\beta\beta$ decay~\cite{PandaX:2022kwg}, the present analysis extends the analysis window down to 20~keV.
+Similar to Ref.~\cite{PandaX:SuperWIMP}, monoenergetic peaks at 41.5~keV (from $^{83\text{m}}\mathrm{Kr}$), 164~keV ($^{131\text{m}}$Xe), and 236~keV ($^{127}$Xe and $^{129\text{m}}$Xe) are used for energy calibration, together with high-energy peaks from $^{137}$Cs, $^{60}$Co, $^{40}$K, and the $^{232}$Th decay chain.
+The energy response is modeled using five parameters, which account for a possible shift between the reconstructed and true energies as well as the energy resolution~\cite{PandaX:SuperWIMP}.
+The energy resolution is parametrized by a Gaussian function with a width $\sigma(E)$ given by $\frac{\sigma(E)}{E} = \frac{a}{\sqrt{E}} + bE + c$, where $E$ is the reconstructed energy in keV.
+The residual energy nonlinearity is modeled as $E = d\hat{E} + e$, where $\hat{E}$ denotes the true energy.
+The calibrated parameter values and their uncertainties, $\mathcal{M}_{in} = {(a_{in}, b_{in}, c_{in}, d_{in}, e_{in})}^\mathrm{T}$ (Table~\ref{tab:syserr}), together with the corresponding $5 \times 5$ covariance matrix $\Sigma$, are used to fit the Run0 and Run1 data independently.
+Due to the lack of sufficient high-energy calibration data within the fiducial volume, the energy response model is derived from physics data in a control region outside the FV, providing a closely matched but statistically uncorrelated dataset for the final fit~\cite{PandaX-4T:Xe136nldbd}.

-The total detector efficiency comprises three components: the single-site (SS) fraction, quality cut (QC) efficiency, and ROI acceptance, estimated with methods inherited from Ref.~\cite{PandaX:SuperWIMP} and summarized in Table~\ref{tab:syserr}.
-The SS fraction is defined as the ratio of SS to the sum of SS and multi-site (MS) energy deposition events in the detector.
+The total detection efficiency comprises three components: the single-site (SS) fraction, quality cut (QC) efficiency, and ROI acceptance, estimated with methods inherited from Ref.~\cite{PandaX:SuperWIMP} and summarized in Table~\ref{tab:syserr}.
+The SS fraction is defined as the ratio of SS to the sum of SS and multisite (MS) energy deposition events in the detector.
 We validate the SS fraction within the ROI using $^{232}$Th calibration data together with $^{232}$Th events simulated with the BambooMC simulation framework~\cite{Chen:2021asx}.
-In this analysis, the QC efficiency of Run0 and Run1 are ($99.84 \pm 0.03$)\% and ($99.72 \pm 0.11$)\% respectively.
+In this analysis, the QC efficiency of Run0 and Run1 are ($99.84 \pm 0.03$)\% and ($99.72 \pm 0.11$)\%, respectively.